Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 WHERE (((Employees.Notes) Like "* BA*" And (Employees.Notes) Like "*psychology*"));

-The above example shows the usage of the logical operator AND and filters the records of the employees with graduation in BA in Psychology.
+The above example demonstrates the logical operator AND, and filters the records of the employees with a graduation in BA in Psychology.

 Earlier Post Link References: